Ukraine crisis: Don't underestimate West's resolve, Germany's Scholz tells Russia | DW | 10.02.2022

 Johnson will later head to Poland for talks with President Andrzej Duda and Prime Minister Mateusz Morawiecki.

-Lavrov said in response to Truss's statements "ideological approaches, ultimatums and moralizing is a road to nowhere."
+Lavrov said in response that "ideological approaches, ultimatums and moralizing is a road to nowhere."

-During an exchange of comments after the talks, Truss called for Moscow to pull back the over 100,000 troops stationed near the border to Ukraine.
-Lavrov rejected the demand and pointed to NATO troop buildup in eastern Europe.
+During an exchange of comments after the talks, Truss called for Moscow to pull back the more than 100,000 troops stationed near the border.
+Lavrov rejected the demand and pointed to NATO troop buildup in Eastern Europe.

 "The demands to remove the Russian troops from the Russian territory cause regret,'' Lavrov said.
 "We don't want to threaten anyone.
 It's us who are facing threats."